lucifayr/archwiki-obsidian/README.md

 After installing the plugin a list of all pages grouped into categories will be fetched from the ArchWiki.
 This list of pages will be suggested to you when searching for a page.

-#### Updating Suggestions

-To update the list of pages in a category you can run the 'Update pages in ArchWiki category' command.
-This can be useful in case new pages are added to the ArchWiki.